 Pluggable extensions model based on WebAssembly that allows for custom policy enforcement and telemetry generation for mesh traffic.

 Istiod provides service discovery, configuration and certificate management.

 Istiod converts high level routing rules that control traffic behavior into Envoy-specific configurations, and propagates them to the sidecars at runtime.
 Pilot abstracts platform-specific service discovery mechanisms and synthesizes them into a standard format that any sidecar conforming with the Envoy API can consume.

-Istio can support discovery for multiple environments such as Kubernetes, Consul, or VMs.
+Istio can support discovery for multiple environments such as Kubernetes or VMs.

 You can use Istio’s Traffic Management API to instruct Istiod to refine the Envoy configuration to exercise more granular control over the traffic in your service mesh.

 Istiod security enables strong service-to-service and end-user authentication with built-in identity and credential management.
 You can use Istio to upgrade unencrypted traffic in the service mesh.
 Using Istio, operators can enforce policies based on service identity rather than on relatively unstable layer 3 or layer 4 network identifiers.
-Starting from release 0.5, you can use Istio’s authorization feature to control who can access your services.
+Additionally, you can use Istio’s authorization feature to control who can access your services.

-Istiod maintains a CA and generates certificates to allow secure mTLS communication in the data plane.
+Istiod acts as a Certificate Authority (CA) and generates certificates to allow secure mTLS communication in the data plane.